benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 - each session will be small---max 20 students with 1 instructor (Ben) and one tutor (we will recruit tutors with the appropriate skills as required based on c/c/c studio student numbers)
+- students will be exposed to regular guest "masterclasses" (3-4 times per semester) from artists and other creative practitioners from CECS, the ANU School of Art & Design & School of Music, and the local arts community
-- students will be able to select either a music or visual art emphasis in their projects, with sub-communities for each
+- students will be able to select either a music or visual art emphasis in their projects, with sub-communities for each emphasis
-- students will participate in collaborative "studio crit" sessions to work share ideas and stretch one another in their work
-- initial "training" material be adapted from the [COMP1720 lab material](https://cs.anu.edu.au/courses/comp1720/labs/) and tweaked as appropriate
+- initial "training" material will also be adapted from the [COMP1720 lab material](https://cs.anu.edu.au/courses/comp1720/labs/) and tweaked as appropriate
-- students will be exposed to regular guest "provocations" from students and creative researchers from CECS, the ANU School of Art & Design, ANU School of Music, ANU Centre for Digital Humanities Research, etc.

-In addition to the weekly c/c/c studio sessions, there will also be (less frequent) workshops in High Schools.
-These workshops will be used to recruit/excite students with the interest and aptitude to attend the c/c/c studio program, to encourage and inspire CS/IT teachers in these schools, to open students' minds to the sorts of things which are possible with computers and programming in CECS.

 {#anu-extension-accreditation}

-Longer-term, it would be really great to give participants in the c/c/c studio program credit into our first-year CS program (e.g.
-[COMP1720](https://cs.anu.edu.au/courses/comp1720/)) if they decide to come and study in CECS.[^discovering-engineering] To investigate this, we will put the c/c/c studio program forward as a candidate for the [ANU Extension program](http://extension.anu.edu.au).
-This may or may not be desirable (depending on the requirements of the Extension program) but we should investigate whether it's a good fit for increasing the profile, standing and utility of the c/c/c studio program.
+It may be possible give participants in the c/c/c studio program credit into our first-year CS program (e.g. [COMP1720](https://cs.anu.edu.au/courses/comp1720/)) if they decide to come and study in CECS.[^discovering-engineering] To investigate this, in stage two we will put the c/c/c studio program forward as a candidate for the [ANU Extension program](http://extension.anu.edu.au).
+This may or may not be desirable (depending on the requirements of the Extension program) but we should investigate whether it's a good fit for increasing the profile, standing and utility of the c/c/c studio.

 [^discovering-engineering]:
     This is the same as the equivalent [Discovering Engineering extension